tjoyner/ofvioletsandlicorice/chapter9.md

 <br/> <br/> <br/>
 <!-- Page 70 -->

 He returned to the hotel.
 Silvio wasn't behind the counter, so he took the key and went up to his room.
 He sat on the bed, with Flop at his feet, and wondered what he should do.
 It was only two days until Nicole arrived.
 Should he stop her, or pack his bags and from Nice take her to visit Provence?
 He could rent a car and stay out for a week, then go up to Paris or back to Nice.
 The thought of being in the company of his daughter, traveling without anyone else present, disturbed him.
 He couldn't cancel the meeting with Nicole, [he wouldn't be forgiven for it, and they'd never excuse him](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#hewouldntbeforgiven).
-He took his suitcase from the closet and began to pack, but halfway through we was overcome with fatigue in the neck and shoulders.
+He took his suitcase from the closet and began to pack, but halfway through he was overcome with fatigue in the neck and shoulders.
 He lay down on the bed and forced himself to sleep.
 <br/> <br/> <br/>

 He was awakened by the ringing telephone.
 It was Silvio, who told him that Amalia was there and that she wanted to talk to him.